shazow/whatsabi/README.md

 Guess an ABI from an Ethereum contract address, even if it's unverified.

-We parse EVM bytecode to find 4-byte `JUMPI` instructions and confirm that they're valid internal `JUMPDEST` targets.
+We started with parsing EVM bytecode to find 4-byte `JUMPI` instructions, but one thing led to another and now we're a bit more sophisticated.

-By getting the 4-byte function signature hash selectors, we can use them to call functions on unverified contracts that were compiled using bytecode layout techniques similar to Solidity.

 We can also look up the 4-byte selectors on APIs like [4byte.directory](https://www.4byte.directory/) to discover possible original